expra-frankfurt/wise25/_sources/content/lifos.md

 By the time you start working with LIFOS in the EXPRA, you should ideally have completed the following steps:

-- learned about Open Science practices or read the respective section [link] of this guide,
+- learned about Open Science practices or read the [respective section](open-science) of this guide,
 - formed a student group in which you will conduct your EXPRA study,
 - started thinking about the pre-registration of your study project.